MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-block-at-first-sight-microsoft-defender-antivirus.md

 ## Not an enterprise admin or IT Pro?

 If you are not an enterprise admin or IT Pro, but you have questions about block at first sight, this section is for you.
+Block at first sight is a threat protection feature that detects and blocks malware within seconds.
+Although there isn't a specific setting called "Block at first sight," the feature is enabled when certain settings are configured on your device.

 ### How to manage block at first sight on or off on your own device